Nouf-Alabbasi/Machine_Lab_Clock_automata/README.md

 * mother and child figures behind the curtain
 * "Z Z z z" sign above the house
 * boy peeking out of window (aksing "should we go play outside")
+* boy going outside(peeking out the door, or sliding in and out)
 * creature peaking out

 ## scene 2 (Umm Alsaaf w eleaf - night)